 Mr. Clement is a professional geologist with over 28 years’ experience in the generation, evaluation and development of a wide variety of mineral resources hosted by a broad spectrum of geological environments in Canada, South America, and West Africa.
 He has held Exploration Manager and VP, Exploration positions in several countries, and has extensive joint venture generation / project management experience and hands-on exploration experience in Archean / Proterozoic greenstone and Andean Cordillera settings, including: greenstone – hosted lode / shear gold, volcanogenic massive sulphide (VMS), magmatic Ni-Cu-PGM, low & high sulphidation epithermal Au – Ag, porphyry Cu – Mo & Au – Cu, Cu-Au skarn, Fe Oxide Cu–Au (IOCG), stratabound volcanic redbed copper (Manto-type), intrusion – related gold, and lateritic terranes.
 READ MORE

 Douglas M. Flett, J.D., graduated from the University of Windsor Law School in 1972 and was call to the (Ontario) Bar in 1974.
 He practiced in his own corporate commercial law firm until 1996 when he retired from practising law for a career in the resource industry.
-He continues to be a member of the Law Society of Upper Canada.
 He has been a Director of KWG Resources Inc. since 2006 and presently serves as Chairman of the Board.
 He is a past President and currently a Director of Fletcher Nickel Inc. Mr. Flett is a member of the Compensation and Audit Committees for Tartisan Nickel Corp.
 He has completed the Rotman Institute of Corporate Directors SME Program.

 Mr. MacEachern has thirty years of exploration experience, seventeen of which were with Falconbridge Limited (now Glencore), where he was involved with significant nickel, copper and zinc discoveries in the Sudbury and Timmins mining camps.
 He coordinated numerous base and precious metals exploration programs at several of the world’s major operating nickel copper zinc and PGM mining camps, including the Sudbury, Thompson and Abitibi Nickel Camps, the Kidd Creek VMS Camp in Canada and, the Bushveld PGM Camp in South Africa.
 He has been involved in developing projects with junior exploration companies in Canada, South America, and Europe for base and precious metal.
 Mr. MacEachern was the former President & CEO of Canadian Arrow Mines Limited.